Jargon: Publishing For Coders

 .rb file that I edit in VIM, and I'm writing this article in a

 .md file with a different editor that's best for that job.
 No copying and pasting code between editors, everything is on my filesystem and managed in git, published as soon as I check in.

-I had a blast this weekend working with a great team to build something cool.
+I had a blast this weekend building something cool with my friends.
 We've already got a list of bug fixes and new features that we can't wait to implement, but the contest rules don't allow us to touch our codebase for a few days.